-The Tricktionary is a resource with a (nearly) comprehensive index of tricks and information on transitions, landing stances, and variations.
+The Tricktionary is a resource with a (nearly) comprehensive index of tricks and information on transitions, landing stances, variations, and just general tricking theory.
 The sport and art of tricking has grown so much from it's roots and a database and knowledgebase is necessary to help educate the current and future generation of trickers.
-The format of this site might be a bit overwhelming to a new user, but it's comprehensiveness is necessary with the diverse and complicated nature of tricking.
+The format of this site might be a bit daunting to a new user, but it's comprehensiveness is necessary - reflecting the diverse and complicated nature of tricking.

-Vert Kicks are all kicks that stay on the vertical axis (although some off-axis twisting tends to happen at higher rotations).
-Flips/Base Moves are every trick that happens at every other axes that rotates under 360°.
-Twists are essentially moves that modify the flips/base moves and rotate over 360°.
+Vert Kicks are all kicks that stay on the vertical axis (although some off-axis twisting tends to happen at higher rotations) and is broken down by takeoff.

 Can't Find a Trick?